kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/x007dx007d_let_function_const_x007b.md

 ✖ Unexpected token. - start: 21, end: 27
 ✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29
 ✖ Missing initializer in const declaration - start: 29, end: 29
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29

 ```